takos22/timathon-for-students/README.md

 ## 💡 Idea / Solution <a name = "idea"></a>

 I thought about making an API for homeworks, timetables and other things useful to students.
-However an API wouldn't be that easy to use, so I made a wrapper for it.
-But again, you would have to write code and not every student can do that, that's why I decided to make a website for it.
+However an API alone isn't that easy to use, you would have to write code and not every student can do that, that's why I decided to make a website for it.

 Students are able to add homeworks, timetables and more things that could help them at school.

 ## 🚀 Future Scope <a name = "future_scope"></a>

-I'm going to add more endpoints to the API so more functions in the wrapper and more things on the website.
+I'm going to add more endpoints to the API so more functionalities on the website.
 If you have any ideas/suggestions, you can leave an issue with a [feature request tag](https://github.com/takos22/timathon2-for-students/labels/feature%20request).

 ## 🏁 Getting Started <a name = "getting_started"></a>